noahnghg/LifeSync/README.md

-# Mindful Living - Life Management Platform
+# LifeSync - You are what you measure!

-A modern, customizable life management platform built with React, Flask, and MongoDB.
+Motivated by the idea of tracking to progress, I want to build a UI-friendly, easy-to-use and "smart" platform for tracking anything in my life.
+This is a modern, customizable life management platform built with React, Flask, and MongoDB.
 Create custom "LifeBlocks" to organize and track different aspects of your life - from reading lists to fitness goals to recipe collections.

 ## 🚀 Features